Zaid-Ajaj/the-elmish-book/chapters/fable/fable-packages.md

 ### Fable-specific packages

 A normal .NET package published to the `nuget` registry is essentially a zip file containing the compiled assemblies of the library.
-Such zip file has the following structure:
+Such a zip file has the following structure:
 ```
 Library.nupkg
   ├── lib